IPCS INCHEM Home

 COLOURLESS HYGROSCOPIC CRYSTALS.

-The substance decomposes on heating producing nitrogen oxides and oxygen, which increases fire hazard.
-The substance is a strong oxidant and reacts with combustible and reducing materials, causing fire and explosion hazard.
+Decomposes on heating.
+This increases fire hazard.
+The substance is a strong oxidant.
+It reacts with combustible and reducing materials.
+This generates fire and explosion hazard.

 Melting point: 308°C